meilisearch/meilisearch-java/README.md

 #### Use a Custom `JacksonJsonHandler` <!-- omit in toc -->

-Using the `jackson json` Library:
-Just create a `JacksonJsonHandler` object and send it through the `Config` object to the parameterized client.
+Create a `JacksonJsonHandler` object and send it through the `Config` object to the parameterized client.

 ```java
 import com.meilisearch.sdk.json.JacksonJsonHandler;